TASSUSA/TASSUSA.github.io/_members/chris.md

 Mr. Christopher Nelson works in the TASS USA as a Game Developer.
 He is an expert in developing games including the popular CaveRealms, SkyLands, and the Sky-Test sub-game.

 #### Education:
-- BS Students in Computer Science at the University of Hawaii-Hilo
+- BS Student in Computer Science and Engineering at the University of Hawaii-Hilo

 #### Game Development Focus:
 - Experience with using the Unity3D game development platform, using both C# and Unity's variant on JavaScript, UnityScript.